New York Habitat Blog - Home

 Number Four on the Top Five list of musical must-see sights in London is Belgravia, one of the most beautiful and exclusive enclaves the city.
 The homes are owned by foreign governments, aristocrats, real-life royalty and rock n’ roll royalty alike.
 Even the Sultan of Brunei has a hard-to-miss place here.
 Can you imagine what the block parties must be like?
 Picture a Playboy Mansion on each street, only with old money, a lot of history and a lot more clothes (from nearby Harrod’s and Harvey Nics, naturally).
-Staying in a vacation rental here is the closest most of us will ever come to starring in a Merchant Ivory film.
+Staying in a Belgravia vacation rental is the closest most of us will ever come to starring in a Merchant Ivory film.

-Last week, New York Habitat brought you amazing vacation accommodations and long-term rentals in World’s End, London, the birthplace of British punk—but in the words of Monty Python, “Now for something completely different.”
+Last week, New York Habitat brought you amazing accommodations and long-term rentals in World’s End, London, the birthplace of British punk—but in the words of Monty Python, “Now for something completely different.”

 So you’re wondering why Belgravia, London made our list.
 The wide avenues and Georgian architecture that surround Belgrave Square also provided the setting for the musical movie My Fair Lady, starring Audrey Hepburn.
 Remember the songs?
 “Does enchantment pour out of every door, no, it’s just on the street where you live.”
-Guaranteed you’ll find enchantment on any street or well-kept mews you walk down in Belgravia—and in any of the outstanding accommodations here that New York Habitat has to offer:

-Honestly, staying in one of these London rental accommodations will transform you like Eliza Doolittle and transport you to another world and time.
+Honestly, staying in one of these London accommodations will transform you like Eliza Doolittle and transport you to another world and time.

 A few steps away and you’re standing by the lovely Belgrave Square, a 10-acre park of unparalleled, overgrown beauty.
 Unfortunately, it’s gated and locked, meant for residents’ use only—but if you befriend the sultan, you may get to borrow his key.
 However, even the views from outside the fence are breathtaking and there are benches all around the park that are perfect places to take a tea (or coffee) break.